fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ## Week 16
 ### 6: Publishing your essay
 - No new readings.
-Mostly we're going over the final revision and submission processes for your essays and final course reflections.

 {% include alert.html class='info' title='In class' text="
-- Walk through the steps necessary to publish your essay on the official Metahistory site.
-There will be a new version of this [screencast](https://youtu.be/tLAaLmHkKZU).
+- Review the steps necessary to publish your essay on the official Metahistory site.
+This process is basically the same as when you committed your revisions a few weeks ago.
+There are a few additional concerns since you're making a NEW essay this time.
 Your final version must be posted by December 13.
 "%}